 Now that we’ve gone through the characteristics of anti heroes and looked at some examples, let’s synthesize this information into some actionable steps.
 How can you write the next great anti hero?

 The key lies in an important distinction: approval vs. understanding.
 The audience should almost always understand why an anti hero is acting the way they are.
-If they don’t, they may disengage from the story.
+If they don’t, they may disengage, no matter how you organize your story mountain.

 There are a few techniques for establishing understanding while operating on a sliding scale of approval.